spatie/laravel-migrate-fresh/README.md

 ## Requirements

-Currently this command only works on MySQL databases.
+This command supports MySQL and PostgreSQL databases.

 ## Installation